grafana/business-input/docs/sources/provisioning.md

 ## Data sources

-When provisioned, the Static data source should be available in the data sources list.
+After you provision the data source, it appears in the data sources list.

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/datasource.png" class="border" alt="Static Data source does not require any configuration." >}}